4rzael/spinal-alchitry-cu/README.md

 * The `make` make

 Also, optionally:
-* Alchitry Labs, if you want to retrieve additional PCF files (for the IO board for example)
 * If you have problems with the last step (upload), it can be fixed by using apio to install the FTDI drivers

 ## Installation